 You may have heard the shoptalk term “photovoltaic” or “pV” for short when discussing solar panels.
 This is because solar panels are made up of smaller photovoltaic cells (aka solar cells).
 Photo = light; Volt = charge.
-These pv cells convert sunlight into electricity in a process known as the Photovoltaic Effect.
-Pretty incredible!
-Semiconductors in the solar cell, such as silicone containing both a positive and negative charge create an electrical field.
+These pV cells convert sunlight into electricity in a process known as the Photovoltaic Effect.
+Semiconductors in the solar cell, such as silicone containing both a positive and negative charge, create an electrical field.
 When photons hit the cell, it excites the electrons in the silicone and they move from positive to negative.
 Solar panels produce DC (direct current power), the same kind of power that batteries produce.

 Ok not really—but much of your home requires AC (Alternating Current) power and converting DC to AC requires an inverter.
 String inverters convert based on the activity of an entire array of panels, but micro inverters are able to get going with just a single panel, making them more efficient.
 “String inverters typically need eight panels to turn on before they start making power,” explains Carravette.
 “If one panel was suffering, because, say, a bunch of birds were sitting on it, that would affect the whole array,” he says.
 “Because they’re all strung together, they’re only able to put out what the lowest performer is able to put out.
 If it doesn’t have enough power, it shuts itself off.”

-The time of year and the angles the sun as it rotates earth all affect the placement of the solar panels.
+The time of year and the angles of the sun as it rotates earth all affect the placement of the solar panels.
 The basic principle is this: you want direct sunlight time maximized on your panels to produce the most energy, most of the year.
 And the further north you are, the steeper the angle you want your panels to be.
-Because we were designing Logan Certified’s addition from the ground up, we were able to ensure our roof was at the proper angle from the get go and we let the sun guide us when finalizing our design.
+Because we were designing Logan Certified’s addition from the ground up, we were able to ensure our roof was at the proper angle from the get go.
+We let the sun guide us when finalizing our design.
 When people add solar panels after the fact, they sometimes use costly racking to prop up the panels and ensure that they are at an efficient angle.
 The South slope of the roof was determined by the optimum solar angel around the solstice, when the sun is strongest, giving Logan Certified its shape and silhouette.
 Like everything we design, aesthetics and functionality coalesce in an intentional, efficient and striking way.

 If you’ve ever wondered how a solar cell gets more efficient, well hopefully you have because we’re going to explain it to you.
 Let’s say a solar panel is made up of 60, 6-inch cells.
 Each cell has these tiny strips of metal called bus bars, which help electricity travel from one cell to the next.
 Since each cell is only putting out a low amount of power (say 1 watt) it’s necessary to connect them to create the 320 watts of power from a single panel as in the moss solar array.
 The only problem with the bus bars is that they physically cover some of the cell surface area, blocking sunlight from interacting with that portion of the cell.
 But since the bus bars helped absorb energy, people were adding more of them onto the front of the cell.
 Our solar panels have the next generation of these bus bars where a thin, round piece of metal replaces the flat, ribbon-like bus bar.
 This helps reflect sunlight back onto the cell, upping its efficiency and production.
 Now they’re taking it a step further—and moving the bus bar to the back of cell.
 There are panels on the market that can produce 365 watts.
 “I always wonder what they’re going to do next!” says Caravette.